mermaid-js/mermaid/docs/development.md

 *   Large changes reviewed by knsv or other developer asked to review by knsv
 *   Smaller, low-risk changes like dependencies, documentation, etc. can be merged by active collaborators
-*   Documentation (we encourage updates to the docs folder; you can submit them via direct commits)
+*   Documentation (we encourage updates to the `src/docs` folder; you can submit them via direct commits)

 When you commit code, create a branch with the following naming convention: